rbaumgarten/xlt-testsuite-documentation/README.md

 - Firefox 17 (or higher)
 - XLT&reg; Script Developer v4.5.0 (or higher)
-- As sytem under test (SUT): Default shop system  [SiteGenesis](http://www.demandware.com/on/demandware.store/Sites-SiteGenesis-Site) v15.1.0.14 (or higher) sold separately by [Demandware](http://www.demandware.com/)
+- As system under test (SUT) the demo shop system  [SiteGenesis](http://www.demandware.com/on/demandware.store/Sites-SiteGenesis-Site) v15.1.0.14 (or higher) sold separately by [Demandware](http://www.demandware.com/) needs to be setup.

 #### Installation